AnjaliBanga02/Blinkit/README.md

 - **Chart types –** matrix cards

 ## Steps Taken
-# step-by-step process for creating the dashboard you described:

 **1. Import Data:** Load the dataset into Power BI.
 Ensure the data is clean and well-structured.